 Frequently Asked Questions

-1. What is the difference between the Education Studies Scholars Intensive Certificate and the regular Certificate?
+1. What is the difference between the Scholars Intensive Certificate and the regular Certificate?

-• The Scholars Intensive Certificate is a selective, cohort program with an emphasis on community learning and research through the senior capstone project.
-Yale students apply to the Scholars program in the fall of their sophomore or junior year after taking EDST 110 Foundations in Education Studies.
-Accepted students learn in a seminar community with a cohort that takes several courses together culminating in the senior capstone.
+• The Scholars Intensive Certificate is a selective, cohort program culminating in the senior capstone project.
+Yale students apply to the Scholars program in the fall of their sophomore after taking EDST 110 Foundations in Education Studies.
+Accepted students take three courses together developing their senior capstone project.
 They are closely mentored over multiple years by Yale Education Studies faculty.

-• The Education Studies Certificate is a course-work based program allowing students to develop individualized expertise in Education Studies.
-The YES Certificate is a good option for students who have other significant curricular committments (such as a double major) and want to customize an individualized learning experience.
+• The Education Studies Certificate is a flexible course-work based program allowing students to develop individualized expertise in Education Studies.
+It is a good option for students who have other significant curricular committments (such as a double major) and want to customize an individualized learning experience.

 2. Does Yale have a major in Education Studies?

-Yale’s Education Studies program is based in the Yale College Dean’s Office and offers two Certificate programs.
+Yale’s Education Studies program offers two Certificate programs (similar to a minor at other universities).
 It does not offer a major.

 3. Does Yale offer teacher certification?

-The Education Studies program does not include teacher certification.
-A number of Yale students pursue careers in teaching after graduation through enrolling in a teacher preparation master’s program or an alternative certification route to teaching.
+Yale University’s Education Studies program does not include teacher certification.
+After graduation, a number of Yale students pursue careers in teaching through enrolling in a teacher preparation master’s program or an alternative certification program.

 4. Does Yale offer graduate programs in education?